flabbert/Cheatsheet/README.md

 > this starts storybook where you can run components in isolation

+# VSCODE

+to start vscode in folder you are in write `code .`

 # GIT

 > these operations can normally be run through `visual studio code`